 Communication is key

 Effectively communicating across different time zones and teams is essential for better collaboration.
-If you can believe it, it’s even more important than working together in person because the ability to drop by someone’s desk to ask for clarification is now removed.
+It, it’s even more important than working together in person because the ability to drop by someone’s desk to ask for clarification is now removed.
 Of course, it’s also easier to get a sense of someone’s tone or intentions when they are in front of you, versus over the phone or in an email.

 You should encourage daily stand-ups in the morning to make sure everyone is consistently on the same page, make these as short as possible, they’re supposed to be simple check-in meetings.